Why We Picked Denmark

 Filming In Denmark

-For this trip, we significantly lighten our load a shot with the DJI OSMO (read our review of it HERE).
+For this trip, we significantly lighten our load with the DJI OSMO (read our review of it HERE).
 The gimbal allowed us to stay mobile without having to lug around a ton of stuff.
-While we were able to capture a lot of great shots it came at a cost in regards to shot size and variety.
+While we were able to capture a lot of great shots, it came at a cost in regard to shot size and variety.

-Moving forward I’ve got do better at shooting a variety of shots.
+Moving forward, I’ve got to do better at shooting a variety of shots.
 I was surprised how quickly I devolved into, “Shoot whatever I can get!” when Kairi was with us.
 Hopefully, we’ll be able to find a happy middle ground on future trips.

 Our New Gear

 This trip was also the first time I got to use my DJI Mavic Pro out of the country.
 Registering it for Denmark wasn’t hard.
 Costing about five dollars, I filled out the required information and was able to fly it legally.